FDA Validation Requirements for Medical Devices...FDA Validation Requirements for Medical Devices

 When performing a validation program, the manufacturer of a medical device will normally have in place a Validation Master Plan, which will outline the overall approach to validation, detail the lower level documents, identify the processes for creation and approval of specific validation protocols.
 The validations themselves will be controlled via validation protocols, these will define the objectives of the validation study, location of the study, the responsible personnel, a description of any applicable equipment, applicable SOP’s (standard operating procedures), reference standards to be applied and define the criteria for the relevant products and processes including acceptance criteria.

 When implementing a validation program, a manufacturer needs to include risk assessment (and management).
-The risk assessment, will identify the areas of greatest risk and therefore the areas of focus for the validation program.
+The risk assessment will identify the areas of greatest risk (to the patient, user, etc..) and therefore the areas of focus for the validation program.
 The risk assessment is a critical stage in the overall approach to validation.
-It will be necessary to demonstrate to the FDA, the areas of greatest risk and consequently the areas of greatest focus in terms of validation assessment.
+It will be necessary to demonstrate to the FDA, that the intensity of the validation activities are proportional to the potential risks.

 The Quality Management System will need to comply with the QSR’s.
-Many manufacturers obtain ISO 9001 or ISO 13485 approval of their manufacturing facilities as a means of demonstrating that their QMS is substantially equivalent to the QSR’s as there are many similarities between the international standards and the FDA’s QSR’s.
+Many manufacturers obtain ISO 13485 approval of their manufacturing facilities as a means of demonstrating that their QMS is substantially equivalent to the QSR’s as there are many similarities between the international standards and the FDA’s QSR’s.